-For most of us, life in lockdown has forced us to reconsider our health and fitness routines in order to stay happy, motivated, and stress-free.
-With exercise among the slither of reasons people have to leave their homes these days, some of our favourite parks and walking trails have become more crowded than ever as people seek relief from their curtailed lifestyle, despite the warnings to stay inside.
+With exercise among the slither of reasons people have to leave their homes these days, some of our favourite parks and walking trails have become busier than ever – but there are plenty of hikes near Melbourne if you’re wanting to avoid a crowd.

-As people seek relief from their curtailed lifestyles, the lure to get out of the house is stronger than ever, and as Plant Life Balance advocate Professor Tonia Gray explains, “access to nature and green spaces is important for wellbeing and, given the current unknown but likely lengthy duration of isolation measures, will help maintain morale”.
-So it’s important we find ways to continue accessing green outdoor spaces.
+As people seek relief from their curtailed lifestyles, the lure to get out of the house is stronger than ever.
+As Plant Life Balance advocate Professor Tonia Gray explains, “access to nature and green spaces is important for wellbeing and, given the current unknown but likely lengthy duration of isolation measures, will help maintain morale”.

 If you’re looking for a change of scenery, check out these four hikes near Melbourne to escape the crowds this weekend.

 The Warby Trail

 The Lilydale to Warburton Rail Trail is one of Australia’s iconic Rail Trails which meanders through the Yarra Valley between the Dandenong Ranges and the Great Dividing Ranges.
 The 38km recreation trail for walkers, cyclists and horse riders follows the path of the historical railway line which was established in the 1900s to service the agricultural industry of the time.